 - Hate Speech

-- a.
-Expression of hatred for some group, especially in circumstances in which the communication is likely to provoke violence.
+- Expression of hatred for some group, especially in circumstances in which the communication is likely to provoke violence.

 For inappropriate bias behaviors and bias conduct violations, the College will take prompt action to investigate and resolve complaints.

 Immediately report any Bias Related Conduct to Public Safety at (717) 337-6911, or the Vice President for College Life and Dean of Students office at (717) 337-6921 or at www.gettysburg.edu/reportconcern.

 If you become the victim or target of a bias incident or witness any Bias Conduct, please do the following to document the incident the best you can:

 - If the incident was verbal, be sure to immediately document what was said, where it was said and when it was said, and if known, the name of the individual(s) responsible and present as witnesses

 - If you see a written slur or discover graffiti, do not erase the words or images.
 The Department of Public Safety and the Gettysburg Police will need to see it in order to document and photograph.